-This breakfast taco recipe is easy and delicious.
+This breakfast tacos recipe is easy and delicious.
 Who doesn’t like breakfast tacos with potatoes, eggs and your favorite salsa?

 - 8 white corn tortillas